kriskowal/gtor/README.md

     return callback.call(thisp, iteration.value);
 })
 ```

+Promises capture asynchronous results.
+That is, they capture both the value and error cases.
+If `next` returns a promise, the error case would model abnormal termination of
+a sequence.
+Iterations capture the normal continuation or termination of a sequence.
+If the value of an iteration were a promise, the error case would capture
+inability to transport a single value but would not imply termination of the
+sequence.

 In the context of this framework, the answer is clear.
 An asynchronous generator function uses both `await` and `yield`.